appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 -   **sortBy** `string`
     sort the results by either `asc` or `desc` order.
     It is an alternative to `sortOptions`, both can’t be used together.
+-   **sortByField** `string`
+    data field which is useful for providing a sorting context to the results query.
 -   **nestedField** `string`
     use to set the `nested` mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
 Applicable only when dataField is a part of `nested` type.
 -   **sortOptions** `Array<SortOption>`